ted-spence-avalara/developer-dot/communications/dev-guide_rest_v2/calculate-taxes/index.md

 <h3>Your First CalcTaxes Request</h3>

-Let's dive right in.
+Let's dive in.
 We're going to send a simple <code>CalcTaxes</code> call using <a class="dev-guide-link" href="https://www.getpostman.com">Postman</a> and inspect the results.

 <h3>Headers</h3>